cipolleschi/PokemonShakespeare/Targets/PokemonShakespeareUI/README.md

 The library offers two components: a full-screen component and a table view cell.
 The components can be used with both `SwiftUI` and `UIKit`.

 Each component comes with its own `ViewModel`.
-The MVVM pattern is enforced within the component, just set the new model, and you are good to go.
+The MVVM pattern is enforced within the component: just set the new model and you are good to go.

 ### FullScreen Component (UIKit)